nhsbsa/nhsbsa-digital-playbook/src/research/assessments.md

 - sensory (for example, visual impairments)
 - cognitive (such as dyslexia and autism)
-- motor (such as Parkinson’s)
+- motor (such as Parkinson's)
 - physical disability

 The UCD team must also consider and test the offline and assisted digital routes.
 Accessibility testing by quality assurance teams is helpful but not enough.
 You must conduct research with real users.
 Aim for at least 20–25% of research participants having access needs, as this mirrors UK population estimates.

-Be aware that participants may not see themselves as someone with ‘access needs’ so it is worth checking with them during the session if they have any health conditions or disabilities that they feel impact how they use tech or online services.
+Be aware that participants may not see themselves as someone with 'access needs' so it is worth checking with them during the session if they have any health conditions or disabilities that they feel impact how they use tech or online services.